freezer333/ramapo/source/courses/cmps364/project1/index.md

 # Project 1

 For this assignment you will build the database portion of a complete web application written in Python and the Flask framework.
-Most of the assignment is limited to writing Python that interacts with PostgreSQL, however the last 15 points will require you to build out a new web page in the application as well.

 ## Step 1 - Get the code and start running it!